 H. pylori bacteria infection

-Certain other conditions such as immune disorders, certain medicines (high-dose iron supplements) and street drugs (such as cocaine)
+Certain other conditions such as immune disorders, certain medicines such as high-dose iron supplements, and street drugs such as cocaine

 Symptoms for both problems can include: